or-toledano/tensor-coin/README.md

 Blockchain, polymorphic (runtime CPU/GPU dynamic type) uhash, and validator, built from scratch.
-Note that the tensorhash algorithm is only conceptual - it is an example for matrix multiplication intensive hash, and is not optimal (TODO:
+Note that the tensorhash algorithm is only conceptual - it is an example for matrix multiplication intensive hash, and is not optimal.
+The current GPU code isn't parallel which makes it very slow.
+TODO:
-CPU/GPU multithreading, sha256 on the GPU only without re-uploading data, maybe make the algorithm more AES-like, the whole coin transactions isn't implemented - specify how should a transaction look like, save them in a Merkle tree.
+CPU/GPU multithreading, sha256 on the GPU only without re-uploading data Then, increase MAT_MULT_ITERS.
+Coin transactions aren't currently checked - specify how should a transaction look like, save them as a Merkle tree, and add verification functions.
-Add specification of chain/block data structures so they can be saved as a JSON and sent over network to the verifier (auth_wallet).
+Add specification of chain/block data structures so they can be serialized as a JSON and sent over network to the verifier (auth_wallet).
-)